getporter/porter/docs/content/cli/plugins_install.md

 ### Options

 ```
-      --feed-url string   URL of an atom feed where the plugin can be downloaded (default https://cdn.porter.sh/plugins/atom.xml)
+      --feed-url string   URL of an atom feed where the plugin can be downloaded.
+Defaults to the official Porter plugin feed.
   -h, --help              help for install
+      --mirror string     Mirror of official Porter assets (default "https://cdn.porter.sh")
       --url string        URL from where the plugin can be downloaded, for example https://github.com/org/proj/releases/downloads
   -v, --version string    The plugin version.
 This can either be a version number, or a tagged release like 'latest' or 'canary' (default "latest")
 ```